Genius Loci: Burchfield’s Spirits of Place 1921-1943

 Growing up in Ohio, Charles Ephraim Burchfield (1893-1967) had the myriad details of its landscape indelibly imprinted in his mind.
 Not satisfied with simply documenting his favorite countryside vistas, small-town eccentricities, and disturbing industrial blight, he revealed the true spirit of the places he painted.
 His perspective was not passive.
 Instead, he endeavored to paint lively images that could stimulate several senses, condensing a span of time into each work—from the quick flash of lightning to a day’s meander through the woods.
 The character of each place was distinctive, capturing the magic of its essence.

 November 1921 marks the month Burchfield moved to Buffalo, New York.
 Although he left his Ohio roots geographically, its memories still resonated in his imagination.
 His new job as assistant designer at the prestigious M. H. Birge & Sons Company enabled him to use details from some of his beloved Ohio landscapes in wallpaper and cretonne designs.
 While his love for wildflowers emerged in many non-traditional designs, he felt stifled by imposed design parameters for scenic wallpapers, and uncomfortably bore increasing responsibilities as a supervisor.
 The job had been an appropriate source of income as his life evolved, marrying Bertha Kenreich in 1922 and raising a family of four daughters and a son born between 1923 and 1929.
 Yet he yearned to have more time for his own artwork.
 Such a busy schedule meant he could paint only on weekends or evenings, so production was limited.
-In an alternative, collaborative effort, Burchfield designed and printmaker J. J. Lankes carved and printed small, affordable wood engravings.
+In an alternative, collaborative effort, printmaker J. J. Lankes carved and printed small, affordable wood engravings that Burchfield designed, many based on Ohio subjects.

 Burchfield’s big break came in February 1929, when collector and educator Edward Wales Root introduced him to the New York dealer Frank K. M. Rehn, whose gallery was representing Edward Hopper, among others.
 Burchfield resigned from Birge on July 31.
 Despite the October 29th stock market crash that initiated the worst economic collapse in the history of the modern industrial world, Burchfield persevered.
 In April 1930, he was given the first one-person exhibition at the Museum of Modern Art, which had just opened in November 1929.
 In the years that followed, his work was lauded in both solo and group exhibitions, including several that toured internationally.
 At the forefront of the American art scene, he won awards, served on exhibition juries, and was commissioned by Fortune magazine to paint industrial subjects.